-I have compiled a list (updated 12/18/2019) of previous TCGPlayer bonus bucks events from January 1, 2018 through December 18th, 2019.
-This list was created based on saved email announcements from TCGPlayer.
-While I may have missed a few promotional days, I believe the list is over 90% accurate.
+I have compiled a list (updated 11/10/2020) of TCGPlayer bonus bucks events from January 1, 2018 through November 7th, 2020.
+I updated this list to show more recent TCGplayer bonus bucks promotions .
+This list was created based on saved email announcements from TCGplayer.
+While I may have missed a promotion, I believe the list is over 95% accurate.

 In 2018, TCGPlayer ran bonus bucks promotions on 63 different days throughout the year.
 The discounts per bonus bucks promotion varied between 5% and 15%.
 On average, the bonus bucks percentage offered was 5.6%.
 In addition, there were restrictions on earning bonus bucks for 22 of the days.
 These restrictions were either direct orders only or photo listings only.
 The chart below illustrates bonus bucks promotion dates and discounts during 2018.

 In 2018, only 8 of the 63 promotional days offered more than 5%.
 The highest bonus bucks discounts were offered on Thanksgiving, Black Friday, Cyber Monday, and the release week of Commander 2018.
 One commonality of the bonus bucks days is that they all fell on release weekends for Standard sets.
 They also fell on the release weekend for Masters 25 and Battlebond.